Murray Bridge, South Australia: Television

+The WIN Television (7, 9, 10) stations RTS-5A, RDS-30, and LRS-34 relays the programming from Seven Network (Seven SA), Nine Network (Nine SA) and Network Ten (Ten SA), can be received clearly in the Murray Bridge region.

 Online

-Local journalist, Peri Strathearn established Murray Bridge News after the job losses at the Murray Valley Standard.
+Local journalist, Peri Strathearn established the Murray Bridge News after the job losses at the Murray Valley Standard.
 Murray Bridge News is an online platform that regularly publishes articles from the city's only dedicated full-time journalist.